PM Books

 View Details

-Shape Up: Stop Running in Circles and Ship Work that Matters book cover
+Shape Up: Stop Running in Circles and Ship Work that Matters by Ryan Singer - Product Management Book Cover

 Agile & Product Development